-Fenugreek seed has a long tradition of being used as an a466762923gent to increase the production of breast milk (“galactagogue”).
+Fenugreek seed has a long tradition of being used as an agent to increase the production of breast milk (“galactagogue”).
 There is general agreement among health care advisory organizations, including the World Health Organization, breast feeding is recommended for at least 6 months, due to its short and long term health benefits to the recipient.
 Not all women have sufficient milk production to succeed in a 6-month duration, and simple, safe methods are welcome options.
 The goal of this randomized, controlled, double-blind, clinical trial was to evaluate the effect of a fenugreek seed herbal tea on the signs of breast milk sufficiency in female infants from birth to the age of 4 months.

 The study was conducted in Tehran, Iran and included 78 healthy female infants and their mothers.
 The infants weighed between 5.5 and 8.8 lbs., had normal sucking ability, were not consuming infant formula or other sources of nourishment.
 No other herbal or pharmaceutical agents were being used by the women to promote lactation.